swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 This is close, but not quite right.
 The `sprintf` function works a lot like the `printf` function that you might have used if you've programmed in C. The `sprintf` function is useful when we want to generate MATLAB strings based on a _template_.
 In our case, that template is the string `inflammation-%d.csv`. `sprintf` generates a new string from our template by replacing the `%d` with the data referred to by our second argument, `i`.

-Again, let's trace the execution of our loop: `i` begins with referring to the value 1.
+Again, let's trace the execution of our loop: in the beginning of our loop, `i` starts by referring to the value 1.
 So, when MATLAB executes the command

 ~~~
-file_name = sprintf("inflammation-%d.csv", i);
+file_name = sprintf('inflammation-%d.csv', i);
 ~~~

-it substitutes the `%d` in the template `"inflammation-%d.csv", with the value of `i`, i.e., 1.
-The resulting string is `"inflammation-1.csv"`, which is assigned to the variable `file_name`.
-The next line in our loop prints that string to screen.
-The second time around, the string `"inflammation-2.csv" is returned by `sprintf`, assigned to the variable
- `file_name`, and printed to screen.
+it substitutes the `%d` in the template `'inflammation-%d.csv'`, with the value of `i`, i.e., 1.
+The resulting string is `'inflammation-1.csv'`, which is assigned to the variable `file_name`.
+The `disp` command prints that string to screen.
+The second time around, `sprintf` generates the string `inflammation-2.csv`, which is assigned to the variable `file_name`, and printed to screen.
 And so on, till `i` finally refers to the value 12.

 Remember that there's a mistake.
-Our files are actually named `"inflammation-01.csv"`, `"inflammation-02.csv", etc. To get it right, we have to modify our template:
+Our files are actually named `inflammation-01.csv`, `inflammation-02.csv`, etc. To get it right, we have to modify our template:

 ~~~
 for i = 1:12
-    file_name = sprintf("inflammation-%02d.csv", i);
+    file_name = sprintf('inflammation-%02d.csv', i);
     disp(file_name);
 end
 ~~~